Dr. George Rosenkranz Prize for Health Care Research in Developing CountriesFellowship

 How to Apply

-The Rosenkranz Prize application deadline is May 11, 2012.
-A decision will be made in early June.
-The official start date for the award will be September 1, 2012.
+The Rosenkranz Prize application deadline is April 25, 2014.
+A decision will be made in mid-May.
+The official start date for the award will be September 1, 2014.

 In making its award decision, the selection committee seeks both an innovative thinker and an inspiring project.
 The person must have a record of accomplishment and promise as a researcher.
 The project must be innovative and embody a scalable concept for improving healthcare access in the developing world.